Discover yourself in Cusco & Machu Picchu!

 Passengers using the PeruRail Vistadome and PeruRail Expedition bimodal services board a private bus at Wanchaq Station, 5 minutes away from Cusco’s historic center, and arrive to Ollantaytambo Station.
 From here, passengers board the train and head to their final destination: Machu Picchu Station.
 The return journey is the same in reverse.

 Passengers using the Belmond Hiram Bingham bimodal service board a private bus at Wanchaq Station, 5 minutes away from Cusco’s historic center, and arrive to Belmond Hotel Rio Sagrado.
 From the hotel, join the Belmond Hiram Bingham train for the journey to Machu Picchu Station.
 On the return leg, passengers are dropped off at their accommodation in Cusco’s city center.
 The Belmond Hiram Bingham train operates daily except for the last Sunday of every month.
-For additional information regarding the service and a route map, please click here.

 Regular services departing from and arriving into Ollantaytambo or Urubamba Stations will not be affected.